Why Is Tom Girardi’s Conservatorship So Controversial?

 Is Tom Girardi’s Conservatorship Warranted?

-The allegations that Girardi is faking his condition to avoid the consequences of his reported misconduct could ultimately be proven true, but currently, not enough facts about the case have been revealed to make a determination about the veracity of these claims.
-What we can be certain of is that the court does not hand out conservatorships liberally, as conservatorships relegate the rights of an adult to those of a child.
-The court will also review the conservatee’s medical records as well as hear testimony from their physicians before making its determination.
-That is to say that if Girardi’s medical condition has been fabricated, the cooperation of many people, including Girardi’s medical providers, would have been required.
+The allegations that Girardi is faking his condition to avoid the consequences of his reported misconduct could ultimately be proven true, but currently, not enough facts about the case have been revealed to make a determination about the veracity of this claim.
+What we can be certain about is that the court does not hand out conservatorships liberally, as conservatorships relegate the rights of an adult to those of a child.

 Media Inquiries